 All of the schools on the list have unique structures or lifestyle characteristics that make them leaders in sustainability.
 They have all earned formal “green” ratings from one major agency or another, and most have been recognized by respected groups dedicated to protecting the environment

-Whether you’re looking for an education in order to pursue a career in environmentalism, or are just interested in living a life of sustainability, Farmington is dedicated to the idea of sustainable living: a LEED-certified building, a sustainable biomass heating facility, geo-thermal wells for heating and cooling campus buildings, even an on-campus community vegetable garden.
+Whether you’re looking for an education in order to pursue a career in environmentalism, or are just interested in living a life of sustainability, Farmington is dedicated to the idea of sustainable living: a LEED-certified building, a sustainable biomass heating facility, geothermal wells for heating and cooling campus buildings, even an on-campus community vegetable garden.
 Here at UMF, you don’t need to spend a fortune in tuition and fees just to attend a responsibly eco-friendly college.

 See Geography & Environmental Planning student Alicia Gaiero (included in this three-student video) on why she chose Farmington

-Want to save more than $6,000 per year in tuition?
+Save nearly $6,000 per year in tuition.
 This University of Maine at Farmington program qualifies for the New England Regional Program tuition discount.

-This price break is for residents of Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont for the 2023-2024 academic year — a savings of more than $6,000.
+This price break is for residents of Connecticut, Massachusetts, New Hampshire, Rhode Island and Vermont for the 2023-2024 academic year — a savings of $5,880 per year.

 See More About the New England Regional Program Tuition Discount Got questions?
-Ask a professor in this programContact Us
+Ask a professor in this program

 Office of Admissions